atapas/fork-me/joyboyid/README.md

-hi this is my first push in hacktoberfest im using lunarVim as code editor i love to use nodejs and rails.
+hi this is my first push in hacktoberfest
+-im using lunarVim as code editor